 - Introduction to Natural Language Processing in Python: Learn the basics of natural language processing and the use of some popular libraries in this field

 - Introduction to SQL: Learn basic SQL for working with databases

 - Introduction to Deep Learning with PyTorch: An introduction to deep learning using the most popular and easy-to-use Python’s Pytorch package

 - Time Series Analysis in Python: Learn about time series models and techniques

-“Kaggle Jobs” is a data science job-sharing platform opened by Kaggle in 2014.
-The objective of this platform is to help companies find the most suitable candidates and to help data scientists find the right companies for them.
-This platform was closed by Kaggle in 2020 due to insufficient activity.
-However, this section will provide you with some Kaggle Jobs alternatives and other employment platforms:
+“Kaggle Jobs” was a data science job-sharing platform opened by Kaggle in 2014.
+The objective of the platform was to help companies find the most suitable candidates and to help data scientists find the right companies for them.
+The platform was closed by Kaggle in 2020 due to insufficient activity.
+However, here are some Kaggle Jobs alternatives and other employment platforms:

 KAGGLE FREQUENTLY ASKED QUESTIONS (FAQS)